Italian government steps up home energy drive after European poll boost

-MILAN Italy's government, buoyed by a strong showing in European elections, is stepping up efforts to boost domestic oil and gas output as mounting tension in Russia and North Africa raises the specter of disruption to energy imports.
+MILAN, May 22 Italy's government, buoyed by a strong showing in European elections, is stepping up efforts to boost domestic oil and gas output as mounting tension in Russia and North Africa raises the spectre of disruption to energy imports.

 Prime minister Matteo Renzi's triumph in European elections in May gave the government a mandate to push ahead with ambitious reforms as it seeks to shake up the way business is done in Italy's sluggish economy.